Sixaxis: History

-At E3 2005, Sony showcased their "boomerang" design for the PlayStation 3's controller.
-Accompanied by much criticism, most of which were for its looks, this design was later abandoned.
-Sony later stated that the original controller "was very clearly designed as a design concept, and was never intended to be the final controller, despite what everybody said about it".
+At E3 2005, Sony showcased a "boomerang" design for the PlayStation 3's controller, which is not used on any shipping controller.
+This design was poorly received, and Sony later stated that the original controller "was very clearly designed as a design concept, and was never intended to be the final controller, despite what everybody said about it".

-At E3 2006, Sony announced that the boomerang design had been replaced by the Sixaxis; a wireless, motion sensitive controller, similar in overall design to the earlier PlayStation DualShock controllers.
-The controller was bundled with all new systems from launch, until the introduction of the 80 GB (CECHKxx, CECHLxx & CECHMxx) model, which substituted the Sixaxis with the new DualShock 3 which added a vibration feature while retaining the design, features and functionality of the Sixaxis.
+At E3 2006, Sony announced the Sixaxis; a wireless, motion sensitive controller, similar in overall design to the earlier PlayStation DualShock controllers.
+This controller was bundled with all new systems from launch, beginning with the 20 GB (CECHBxx) and 60 GB (CECHAxx & CECHCxx) models, until the introduction of the revised 80 GB (CECHKxx, CECHLxx & CECHMxx) model, which replaced the Sixaxis with the then-new DualShock 3 as the standard pack-in controller for the system; the DualShock 3 added the vibration feature that was missing from the Sixaxis while retaining the design, features and functionality of the former.

 The Sixaxis controller was later phased out and replaced by the DualShock 3 controller completely and is no longer being produced in any region.
-The Sixaxis survived longest in Europe, where the Metal Gear Solid 4: Guns of the Patriots PlayStation 3 bundle, released in summer of 2008, included a Sixaxis.
+Despite this, the Sixaxis survived the longest in Europe, where the Metal Gear Solid 4: Guns of the Patriots PlayStation 3 bundle for that region released in the summer of 2008 included a Sixaxis (all other MGS4 PlayStation 3 bundles in other regions except Europe included the DualShock 3).

-In 2011, Sony announced that their new handheld, the PlayStation Vita, would have Sixaxis motion-sensing capabilities.